Milestone-Proposal:Colossus

 In August 1941, a blunder by German operators led to the transmission of two slightly different versions of the same message with identical Lorenz machine settings.
 These were intercepted and worked on at Bletchley Park.
 First, John Tiltman of the Research Section derived, by hand, a keystream of almost 4000 characters.
 Then Bill Tutte, a newly arrived member of the Research Section, subsequently joined by colleagues, used this keystream to attempt to work out the logical structure of the Lorenz machine in terms of the number of wheels, the number of cams in each wheel and the stepping mechanism.

-From this full understanding of the logical structure of the Lorenz machine, they worked out that, by examining the frequency distribution of the character-to-character changes in the cipher text instead of the individual characters, there was a departure from uniformity which provided a way into the system.
+From this full understanding of the logical structure of the Lorenz machine, the Bletchley cryptographers worked out that, by examining the frequency distribution of the character-to-character changes in the cipher text instead of the individual characters, there was a departure from uniformity which provided a way into the system.
 This became known as Tutte’s Statistical Method.

 To decrypt the transmitted messages, two tasks had to be performed.
 The first was “wheel breaking”, which was the discovery of the cam patterns for each of the wheels.
 Each transmission, which often contained more than one message, was enciphered with a different start position for the wheels.
 Alan Turing invented a pen and paper method of wheel-breaking that became known as “Turingery”.